Eric Ries wants to talk about racism in the start-up world—without hand-wringing and with an eye towards achievable solutions.

 - You don’t have to believe that diversity is an end in itself.
 In fact, I will argue that is important as a means to an end.

 - Meritocracy is a good thing.
-Whenever possibly, people should be judged based on their work and results, not superficial qualities.
+Whenever possible, people should be judged based on their work and results, not superficial qualities.

 - We should use science, whenever possible, rather than anecdotal evidence.

 - No hand-wringing.
-There’s no point discussing this problem if we can’t do anything about it.
+There’s no point in discussing this problem if we can’t do anything about it.

 So – no hippies, no whiners, no name-calling, and no BS.
 If you want to make Silicon Valley – and startup hubs like it – as awesome as possible, pay attention.

 What accounts for the decidedly non-diverse results in places like Silicon Valley?
 We have two competing theories.
-One is that deliberate racisms keeps people out.
-Another is that white men are simply the ones that show up, because of some combination of aptitude and effort (which it is depends on who you ask), and that admissions to, say Y Combinator, simply reflect the lack of diversity of the applicant pool, nothing more.
+One is that deliberate racism keeps people out.
+Another is that white men are simply the ones that show up, because of some combination of aptitude and effort—which it is; depends on who you ask—and admissions to, say Y Combinator, simply reflect the lack of diversity of the applicant pool, nothing more.

 The problem with both of these theories is that the math just doesn’t work.